Study One

 The setting was a small classroom located in a multi-disciplinary

-with any of the schools represented by students in the sample;
+was made with any of the schools represented by students

-of the sample were assigned to groups according to age and grade
+were assigned to groups according to age and grade level.

-8 months.
-The IQ ranged from low average to high average.
-Group
+17 years, 8 months.
+The IQ ranged from low average to

 Method

-study served as a framework for the development of a collection
+the first study served as a framework for the development

-of study strategies to improve classroom performance.
-A strategy
+of a collection of study strategies to improve classroom

-title of "Independent Strategies for Efficient Study."
-For six
+Strategies for Efficient Study."
+For six weeks, the groups

-weeks, the groups met once a week with the instructor.
-Each session
+met once a week with the instructor.
+Each session ran

 for each group: